croquet/croquet-docs/croquet/tutorials/2_9_data.md

 💡
 Croquet offers secure bulk data storage service for apps.
 A Croquet application can upload a file, typically media content or a document file, to the Croquet file server.
 The `store()` function returns a *data handle* that can be sent to replicated models in a Croquet message, and then other participants can `fetch()` the stored data.
 Off-loading the actual bits of data to a file server and keeping only its meta data in the model is a lot more efficient than trying to send that data via `publish`/`subscribe`.
 It also allows caching.

-Just like snapshot and persistent data, data uploaded via the Data API is encrypted.
+Just like snapshot and persistent data, data uploaded via the Data API is end-to-end encrypted with the session password.
+That means it can only be decoded from within the session.

-**However**, each data is encrypted individually with a random key, which becomes part of the data handle.
+Optionally, you can create a *shareable handle* where each data is encrypted individually with a random key, which becomes part of the data handle.
-The data handle should be safely stored in the model, where it can only be accessed by users in the end-to-end encrypted session.
-If the data handle is lost, the data can not be accessed or decrypted anmore.
-If the handle leaks, anyone can download and decrypt the data.
-Its string form can also be shared between sessions and even apps.
+Its string form can be shared between sessions and even apps.
+If you keep this kind of handle stored in the model it is protected by the general end-to-end encryption of the session.
+If it leaks, however, anyone will be able to access and decrypt that data, unlike with the default, non-shareable handle.

 Following is a full example of the Data API.